AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/create-address.md

 ## Example usage

-The following call creates an address for the specified customer.
+The following call creates an address for the specified customer, assigning values for custom attributes.

+The merchant has previously created the custom attributes `station` and `services` for customer addresses.

 **Request:**